marxin/texi2rst-generated/sphinx/install/building/building-a-native-compiler.rst

 a potentially serious bug which you should investigate and report.
 (On a few systems, meaningful comparison of object files is impossible; they always appear 'different'.
-If you encounter this problem, you will need to disable comparison in the Makefile.)
+If you encounter this problem, you will need to disable comparison in the :samp:`Makefile`.)

 If you do not want to bootstrap your compiler, you can configure with :option:`--disable-bootstrap`.
 In particular cases, you may want to